Estimating the quadratic covariation matrix from noisy observations: Local method of moments and efficiency: Principles and major implications

 \subsection{Spectral LMM methodology}

-The time interval $[0,1]$ is partitioned into small blocks $[kh,(k+1)h)$, $k=0,\ldots,h^{-1}-1$, such that on each block a constant parametric covolatility matrix estimate can be sought for (cf. the {\it local-likelihood} approach).
-The main estimation idea is then to use block-wise spectral statistics $(S_{jk})$, which represent localised Fourier coefficients as in Rei\ss{} \cite{reiss}.
+The time interval $[0,1]$ is partitioned into small blocks $[kh,(k+1)h)$, $k=0,\ldots,h^{-1}-1$, such that on each block a constant parametric co-volatility matrix estimate can be sought for (cf. the \textit{local-likelihood} approach).
+The main estimation idea is then to use block-wise spectral statistics $(S_{jk})$, which represent localised Fourier coefficients as in Reiss {} \cite{reiss}.
 Specifying to the original discrete data \eqref{E0}, they are calculated as

 with sine functions $\Phi_{jk}$ of frequency index $j$ on each block $[kh,(k+1)h]$ given by

 The same blocks are used across all dimensions $d$ with their size $h$ being determined by the least frequently observed process.